1757WestwoodRobotics/prog-docs/src/tools/python/loops.md

 ## For loop

-There are instances in which we do not want to have long messy unreadable code.
+There are instances in which we do not want to have long messy unreadable code that can result from wanting to repeat an action.
 ```py
 # this is bad!
 print("hi")